-I traveled from Toronto and could have saved a little by sleeping in a hostel but after doing some of that in earlier days, I have come to value the privacy of a hotel room.
-I chose a Mexican 3-star, which might be comparable to a 2-star in my homeland.
+I traveled from Toronto and could have saved a little by sleeping in a hostel but after doing some of that in other days, I have come to value the privacy of a hotel room.

-The hotel room smells of fresh paint but I could open a window to clear the air.
-It had air-conditioning, clean bed sheets and scrubbed bathroom.
-I don’t need everything to be perfect so long as it’s functional:
+The downtown hotel room smells of fresh paint but I could open a window to clear the air.
+It had air-conditioning, clean bed sheets and well-scrubbed bathroom.
+I don’t need everything to be perfect so long as it’s functional.